 What are the Benefits of Smart Metering?

-Real time information.
+The new smart meters in Ireland will provide customers with real time information on their energy usage.
 Have you ever wanted to know how much money you’re spending on energy?
-With smart metering you can use your phone or tablet to see exactly how much is being spent on energy, rather than waiting for that dreaded bill to come in January when the cash is low!
-By allowing consumers access to how much energy they are using they can plan ahead so that they can save money.
+With smart metering you can use your phone or tablet to see exactly how much is being spent on energy, rather than waiting for that dreaded bill to come in when the cash is low.
+By allowing consumers access to how much energy they are using they can plan so that they can save money.

 “Smart metering for small businesses opens the door for people to get a real-time view of how they are using energy.
 Suppliers are already offering on-line portals enabling companies to track use on a day to day basis and this will be the norm in the next few years.
 Yes, more accurate bills are important, but that benefit pales in to insignificance compared with value of the information it gives users.
 As energy efficiency advisors, we know that accurate information on use is the key prerequisite to reducing use and this is where smart metering offers the biggest potential benefit.”

-- The end of estimated bills!
-You will now be billed for what you actually used in the billing period.
+Due to the real time information it will be the end of estimated bills!
+You will now be billed for what you used in the billing period.
+This is allowing households to budget and plan, and to become more aware of their energy usage.

-- All customers will be moved onto time of use tariffs.
+There will be great opportunities for savings when smart meters are implemented in Ireland.
+All customers will be moved onto time of use tariffs.
 The time of use tariffs means that companies will be offering a range of tariffs for energy use during the day, which will allow customers to use electricity at cheaper times.
+This can assist customer and business on planning their energy usage.

 “The national smart meter rollout is now in full flow and the march towards Ireland’s ‘smart future’ is getting faster, whether we like it or not.
 While the smart meters are not compulsory, the benefits, both for individuals and the nation as a whole, will result in more effective energy management, ultimately resulting in lower prices and increased efficiency.”